 Years of working in the commercial office furniture industry exposed Julie to the many sides of sustainable design, and encouraged her to embrace sustainable living.
 She has since become a vegetarian, an avid recycler and she always brings her own bag to the grocery store... okay, maybe not always, but she has learned that even the smallest efforts really can make a difference.

 Julie is a foodie.
-She has spent the last five years as a vegetarian and has learned to be creative with cooking.
-She has also frequented most of the restaurant in and throughout the Milwaukee metropolitan area.
+She has spent the last nine years as a vegetarian and has learned to be creative with cooking.
+She has also frequented most of the restaurants in and throughout the Milwaukee metropolitan area.
 Need a recommendation or review?
 Julie is the one to ask.

 Julie has been blogging since 2009 on a personal and professional level.
 She has contributed the Spacesaver "Storage Solved" blog, the InPro blog, her personal blog "jewliweb" and several guest blogs.
 Her blogging even attracted some national attention and she was featured in an AP article in 2010 that was focused on interior design professionals job searching during the recession.